The Health Informatics Service (THIS) Logo

 • Ensuring recorded Teams meetings comply with GDPR and Information Governance policy.

 Malware is evolving constantly.
-Paul Glover likens it to different variants of a virus and how symptoms can change with different mutations.
+Paul Glover likens it to the different variants of Covid 19 during the pandemic and how symptoms changed with each mutation.

 He says: